ncatlab/nlab-content/pages/8/1/0/4/4018/content.md

 * table of contents
 {:toc}

-In model theory, an ultrapower of a structure with respect to an ultrafilter is a common method for creating new structures, with applications to nonstandard arithmetic and nonstandard analysis.
-It is a standard construction for constructing models which embody infinite and infinitesimal quantities, as in [[Abraham Robinson]]'s nonstandard analysis.
+In [[model theory]], forming the ultrapower of a structure with respect to an [[ultrafilter]] is a common method for creating a new (large) structure from a given one, in such a way that the given one [[elementary embedding|elementary embeds]] into the new one.
+This has applications to nonstandard arithmetic and nonstandard analysis as it allows to construct models which embody infinite and infinitesimal quantities, as in [[Abraham Robinson]]'s [[nonstandard analysis]].

 An ultrapower is a special case of [[ultraproduct]]; see the description under the sheaf-theoretic interpretation below.